AdamPanag/OurData/README.md

 One greeting, one name.
 "Hello World".
 This is a project for university, and it is the first big step for us, to the world of Programming. :space_invader:  :hotsprings:

 ## Functions
 This project is about a data base.
-It gives the opportunity to the user to add, edit adn delete fields in the data base.
-Also, the user can create and handle multiple tables (arrays).
+It gives the opportunity to the user to add, edit and delete fields in the data base.
+Also, the user can create, handle and present multiple tables (arrays).
 Below, we explain how the system works.

 ## How it works
 Firstly, pop-ups the main menu with the following orders: